-You can check your child's red book (PCHR), speak to you GP or our local child health service (0300 5611851) to check whether they have received all immunisations.

-If your child was vaccinated outside of the UK it is important that you provide evidence to your GP practice so that they can check whether your child needs any further vaccinations.
+You can check your red book (PCHR), speak to your GP or our local child health service (0300 5611851) on to check whether you have received all of your recommended immunisations.
+If you were vaccinated outside of the UK it is important that you provide evidence to your GP practice so that they can check whether you need any other vaccinations.